Xendergo/Woolpack/README.md

 ## How to install
 1. Go to the releases page and download the release for your OS
 2. Unzip the folder and add it to PATH
-3. To start it, cd to the folder and run `woolpack`.
-Import statements and paths in the config file are relative to where you cd'd, and the config file must be in the folder you cd'd to
+3. To start it, open command line or terminal and cd to the folder you want to start your project in, and run `woolpack`.
+Paths in the config file and in import statements are relative to where you cd'd.
+The config file must be in the folder you cd'd to